In This Article

 A pop up window will next give you the option to add your project details.
 Here you can choose Board as your project layout and default view.
 Then, click Create project.

-Click on + Add section.
+Click + Add section or the section placeholder.
 A new section will appear as soon as you name it in the header field.
+You can also drag and drop a task to the section placeholder to create a new section.

 Use sections as categories to group related work or as stages like "Ready," "In Progress," and "Done" to track a specific workflow.